 Did you know that UC students can solve real-world problems in on-campus clinics?
 Those studying speech and language pathology, linguistics and psychology can apply their learning in this way to help real people.

-UC students in Speech and Language Pathology undertake placements in professional work environments as part of their degree, with at least half of their final year spent in the field.
+UC students have the opportunity to undertake placements or internships in professional work environments as part of their degree.
+In speech and language pathology at least half of their final year is spent in the field.